-- did not require the City to procure land in Woolworths Drive to create extended road reserve (and its ongoing responsibilities for care and control); and - d) significantly reduced the impacts on commercial businesses fronting Hale Road who would have otherwise had land taken for a service road. - 7.
+- c) did not require the City to procure land in Woolworths Drive to create extended road reserve (and its ongoing responsibilities for care and control); and - d) significantly reduced the impacts on commercial businesses fronting Hale Road who would have otherwise had land taken for a service road. - 7.
 The preferred design (to achieve MRWA approval) necessitates the closure of an existing crossover into Lot 146 (No. 72A) Hale Road and the creation of a new crossover at Lot 145 (No 76) Hale Road.
 There is an existing crossover at Lot 148 (No. 70) Hale Road (the McDonalds Restaurant) which is not affected by the proposed works. - 8.
 Currently there is an access agreement between the owners of Lot 146 and Lot 148 allowing customers to utilise either crossover.
 With the proposed closure of the crossover at Lot 146, a new access agreement would need to be struck between the owners of Lots 145, 146 and 148 to allow vehicles to access these properties from the new crossover layouts. - 9.
-This agreement is being progressed by the City, noting that it impacts the owners of Lot 145 (who gain a crossover with direct access to Hale Road but lose 4 car bays), the owners of Lot 146 (who lose a crossover but gain 3 car bays) and Lot 148 (who wish to maintain the ability for two crossover access to their Restaurant). - 10.
+This agreement is being progressed by the City, noting that it impacts the owners of Lot 145 (who gain a crossover with direct access to Hale Road but lose 4 car bays), the owners of Lot 146 (who lose a crossover but gain 3 car bays) and Lot 148 (who wish to maintain the ability for two crossover access to their Restaurant).
+Successful negotiation of this agreement (on private land) is seen as a material risk to the project. - 10.
 The project necessitates that approximately 7.5 m2 of land from Lot 108 (No. 82) Hale Road to be converted into footpath and road to facilitate the entry road design into Woolworths Drive (Lot 151, No. 80 Hale Road).
 Whilst it may be feasible that the owner of Lot 108 would agree to this change in their land holding, it is likely that the owners of Lot 151 (Hawaiian Group owners of the shopping centre) will need to procure this small land parcel.
-The Hawaiian Group have been consulted on this and will be working towards this end. - 11.
-A material risk to the project feasibility is one of budget relating primarily to Western Power overhead power lines.
+The Hawaiian Group have been consulted on this and will be working towards this end.
+This is seen as a small risk to the project. - 11.
+The last material risk to the project feasibility is one of budget relating primarily to Western Power overhead power lines.
 There are two poles (and associated High Voltage and Low Voltage wiring) in close proximity to the new kerb lines.
 A Road Safety Audit is underway to ascertain if these poles require removal from a safety perspective. - 12.
 Initial estimates (based on works of a similar nature) suggest that undergrounding of these assets will cost in the order of \$650,000.
 This will necessitate an increase in the approved funding by a similar amount which is not available at present. - 13.
 The City is currently confirming with Western Power the likely options for relocation and costs as well as the outcomes of the Road Safety Audit. - 14.
 The project if delivered, would improve access and egress to the Forrestfield Shopping Centre who have at this stage not been asked to significantly contribute funding to the project (apart from the minor land tenure matter).